D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The remaining options do not apply:

-- perform a backup using a snapshot: this deons not minimize cost and effort
+- perform a backup using a snapshot: this does not minimize cost and effort

-- perform a backup to an on-premise backup solution: this deons not minimize cost and effort
+- perform a backup to an on-premise backup solution: this does not minimize cost and effort

 ---